TheNativeDev/node-db-challenge/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Explain the difference between `Relational Databases` and `SQL`.
+- [ x] Explain the difference between `Relational Databases` and `SQL`.

+SQL- Structured Query Langauage, standard language to manage databases and interact with them.
+Relational Databases - are information setup in rows and columns.

+SQL uses the relational Databases to display the information.

-- [ ] Why do tables need a `primary key`?
+- [ x] Why do tables need a `primary key`?

+Primary key - a unique identifier, used to identify each entry of said table.

-- [ ] What is the name given to a table column that references the primary key on another table.
+- [ x] What is the name given to a table column that references the primary key on another table.

+Foreign Key

-- [ ] What do we need in order to have a _many to many_ relationship between two tables.
+- [ x] What do we need in order to have a _many to many_ relationship between two tables.

+Join - combines query data from multiple tables.

 ## Minimum Viable Product